-- The headteacher will enforce a fixed-term exclusion in line with the school's Exclusion Policy. - The local pupil referral service may be contacted to conduct a home visit to offer support to the pupil and their family. - When the pupil returns to the school, the headteacher, pupil and parents will agree, in writing, a strategy for identifying instances of challenging behaviour and how to avoid them. - When returning to the school, the pupil will have an individual behavioural plan in place and a risk assessment (if necessary). - Parents will be made aware that a further incident could result in permanent exclusion. - Where a pupil is identified as having SEMH difficulties, but a request for an EHC needs assessment is rejected, or has been approved but the implementation of an EHC plan fails to address the pupil's behaviour, further sanctions, such as exclusion, could be considered.
+- The headteacher will enforce a fixed-term exclusion in line with the school's Exclusion Policy. - The local pupil referral service may be contacted to conduct a home visit to offer support to thepupil and their family. - When the pupil returns to the school, the headteacher, pupil and parents will agree, in writing, astrategy for identifying instances of challenging behaviour and how to avoid them.

-12.6.
+• When returning to the school, the pupil will have an individual behavioural plan in place and a riskassessment (if necessary).

+- Parents will be made aware that a further incident could result in permanent exclusion. - Where a pupil is identified as having SEMH difficulties, but a request for an EHC needs assessmentis rejected or has been approved but the implementation of an EHC plan fails to address the pupil'sbehaviour, further sanctions, such as exclusion, could be considered.

 For punishments to be lawful, the school will ensure that:

-- The decision to sanction a pupil is made by a paid member of school staff, or a member of staff authorised to do so by the headteacher. - The decision to sanction a pupil is made on the school premises or whilst the pupil is under the charge of a member of staff, such as during an educational trip/visit. - The decision to sanction a pupil is reasonable and will not discriminate on any grounds as per the Equality Act 2010.
+- The decision to sanction a pupil is made by a paid member of school staff, or a member of staff authorised to do so by the headteacher. - The decision issue a consequence to a pupil is made on the school premises or whilst the pupil is under the charge of a member of staff, such as during an educational trip/visit. - The decision to sanction a pupil is reasonable and will not discriminate on any grounds as perthe Equality Act 2010.
 12.7.
 The school will ensure that all sanctions are reasonable in all circumstances, and will consider the pupil's age, religious requirements, SEMH needs and any SEND.